This week the team at Cognomie are attending and participating in the Wellbeing at Work Summit, UK.

 Additional subjects up for discussion at the Summit included:

 - Strategies for a Healthy, Engaged and Remote Workforce

 - Reimagining Working Life Post-Pandemic

 - The Power of Empathetic and Authentic Leadership

 - Post-Trauma Resilience – What next for workplace resilience?

-We’re delighted to have been part of these really important conversations and looking forward to sharing our reflections and insights we’ve taken from the summit with you over the coming weeks.
+We’re delighted to have been part of these really important conversations at the Wellbeing at Work summit and looking forward to sharing our reflections and insights we’ve taken from the summit with you over the coming weeks.